bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Sang/">Edward Sang</a>
 : A Scottish mathematician who wrote extensively on mathematical, mechanical, optical and actuarial topics as well as publishing astronomical and logarithmic tables.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Dirichlet/">Johann Peter Gustav Lejeune Dirichlet</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Dirichlet/">Dirichlet, Johann Peter Gustav Lejeune</a>
 : Lejeune Dirichlet is best known for his proof that in any arithmetic progression with first term co-prime to the difference there are infinitely many primes.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hamilton/">Sir William Rowan Hamilton</a>